-Please not the correct arrangement of the furler, forestay and jib halyard pulley.
+Please note the correct arrangement of the furler, forestay and jib halyard pulley.

 The furler is shackled to the mast and then the forestay is connected to the furler with the jib halyard block tied to the lower half of the furler.

+\

+2

+1

+attaching the boom & gnav